 Who says a dentist isn’t a doctor?

-Sometimes I wish medical school had a dental component to their curriculum.
-You will understand why I say this with our next tooth story.
+Sometimes I wish that medical schools included a dental component to their curriculum.
+I know that sounds crazy, but you’ll understand why I say this after our next tooth story.
 It just might blow your mind!
-When it comes to medical issues that don’t obviously involve teeth, diagnosis can be tricky for other physicians.
-They sometimes don’t realize they should refer their patients to a dental professional, and this ends up hurting their patients.
+When it comes to medical issues that have dental components but don’t obviously involve teeth, other physicians can have trouble making the correct diagnosis.
+They don’t always realize they should refer their patients to a dental professional, and this ends up hurting their patients.

-When I went to the Dentsply Sirona Key Opinion Leader meeting earlier this year, I was super impressed when my friend and colleague, Dr. Michael Thompson, shared this mega tooth story.
-Because it made such an impact of me, now I want to share it with you!
+When I went to the Dentsply Sirona Key Opinion Leader meeting in 2019, I was super impressed when my friend and colleague, Dr. Michael Thompson, shared this mega tooth story about the importance of teeth diagnosis.
+Because it made such an impact on me, I want to share it with you now!

-This case is about a 17-year-old female patient.
+This teeth diagnosis case is about a 17-year-old female patient.

-Unfortunately, she had no resolution of her symptoms and subsequently she developed submandibular swelling.
+Unfortunately, the patient had no resolution of her symptoms and subsequently she developed submandibular swelling.
 She returned to her PCP with continued symptoms, and her provider referred her to a plastic surgeon.

-The plastic surgeon suspected a cyst in the submandibular region and removed what they thought was the cyst.
+The plastic surgeon suspected a cyst in the submandibular region and removed what they thought was the cyst in question.
 Unfortunately, the surgical site did not heal, and the patient had several more rounds of antibiotics.

 The saga continued from referral to referral.

-In 2015, the patient saw an ENT, who gave her a prescription for yet more antibiotics.
-The ENT also ordered a CT.
-The radiology report indicated a “periapical cyst involving the left mandibular molar compatible with odontogenic disease, draining to the skin in the left submandibular region,” and they recommended a dental evaluation.
+In 2015, the patient saw an ENT, who gave her a prescription for yet more antibiotics and also ordered a CT.
+The radiology report indicated a “periapical cyst involving the left mandibular molar compatible with odontogenic disease, draining to the skin in the left submandibular region,” and the ENT recommended a dental evaluation for a teeth diagnosis.

 The ENT referred the patient to OMFS, and then OMFS finally referred the patient for an endodontic consult.
 By this point it was 2016, and the poor young woman’s chief complaint was that “pus had been oozing out of her neck for about a year.”